Search blog:

 Thanks for reading

-As an alternative to cash dividends, scrip dividends can be a cost-effective tool for companies while also providing additional investment opportunities for existing shareholders.
+Scrip dividends can be a cost-effective tool for companies and provide additional investment opportunities for existing shareholders as an alternative to cash dividends.

 However, before issuing scrip dividends to shareholders or electing to take additional shares instead of cash dividends, companies and shareholders should seek professional guidance from an accountant or tax advisor.